-That is why and the conclusion, which the authors give, certainly provokes perplexity for the supporters of the special theory of relativity:
+That is why the conclusion, that the authors give, certainly provokes perplexity for the supporters of the special theory of relativity:

 “Consequently, a circumnavigation in the direction of the earth’s rotation (eastward, v > 0) should produce a time loss, while one against the earth’s rotation (westward, v < 0) should produce a time gain for the flying clock if |v| ~ RΩ.”
 (Hafele & Keating, 1972a).

-According to the special relativity, the observer’s clock in the inertial reference system, called a “stationary system” by Einstein “to distinguish this system of co-ordinates verbally from others” (see above quotation in chapter 15 ), should be faster than the clocks that move in relation to it, regardless of the direction of moving.
+According to special relativity, the observer’s clock in the inertial reference system, called a “stationary system” by Einstein “to distinguish this system of co-ordinates verbally from others” (see the quotation in the given here analysis), should be faster than the clocks that move in relation to it, regardless of the direction of moving.
 In other words, the clocks on the flying airplanes must be lagging (the time must go slower) in relation to the clocks in the U.S. Naval Observatory – regardless of the flight direction of the airplanes!
-It turns out that the experimenters are not aware of the results of the special theory of relativity, i.e. with the results to which they want to prove the validity!
+It turns out that the experimenters are not aware of the results of the special theory of relativity, i.e. with the results, whose validity they want to prove!

 But not only this inaccuracy makes it clear that the experiment was fabricated.
 This is also evident from the reported results.